kubernetes/contributor-site/content/en/blog/2023/sig-architecture-conformance-spotlight.md

 **FSM**: That's very helpful, thank you.
 Any final comments you would like to share with our readers?

-**RK**: Conformance testing is a collaborative community endeavor that involves extensive cooperation among SIGs.
+**RK**: Conformance testing is a collaborative community endeavour that involves extensive cooperation among SIGs.
 SIG Architecture has spearheaded the initiative and provided guidance.
 However, the progress of the work relies heavily on the support of all SIGs in